Virginia School Board Settles for $575,000 With Teacher Fired Over Transgender Pronoun Dispute

 Vlaming’s case, which began in 2019, became a focal point in the ongoing national debate over free speech, religious liberty, and transgender rights in education.
 The case gained renewed attention in December 2023, when the Virginia Supreme Court reinstated Vlaming’s lawsuit after it had been dismissed by a lower court.
 The decision ultimately led to the settlement and voluntary dismissal of the case.

-Vlaming was fired in 2018 after he refused to refer to a transgender student by the student’s preferred male pronouns, citing sincerely held religious beliefs that gender is biologically determined and cannot be changed.
-Vlaming opted to use the student’s preferred name while avoiding the use of any pronouns.
+He was fired in 2018 after he refused to refer to a transgender student by the student’s preferred male pronouns, citing sincerely held religious beliefs that gender is biologically determined and cannot be changed.
+He opted to use the student’s preferred name while avoiding the use of any pronouns.
 However, school administrators insisted he must use the student’s male pronouns in accordance with the district’s anti-discrimination policy.
 When Vlaming refused, the school board terminated his employment.

 “I was wrongfully fired from my teaching job because my religious beliefs put me on a collision course with school administrators who mandated that teachers ascribe to only one perspective on gender identity—their preferred view,” Vlaming said in a statement.
 “I loved teaching French and gracefully tried to accommodate every student in my class, but I couldn’t say something that directly violated my conscience.”

-In response to his dismissal, Vlaming sued the West Point School Board, arguing that the school violated his First Amendment rights under the Virginia Constitution.
-He claimed his rights to free speech and religious expression were infringed when he was forced to comply with what he described as “government-mandated pronouns in addition to using the student’s preferred name,” per the state Supreme Court ruling.
-Initially, a lower court dismissed the case, finding that Vlaming’s claims did not constitute legally viable causes of action.
+In response to his dismissal, he sued the West Point School Board, arguing that the school violated his First Amendment rights under the Virginia Constitution.
+He claimed that his rights to free speech and religious expression were infringed when he was forced to comply with what he described as “government-mandated pronouns in addition to using the student’s preferred name,” per the state Supreme Court ruling.
+Initially, a lower court dismissed the case, finding that his claims did not constitute legally viable causes of action.

-The Virginia Supreme Court overturned the lower court’s dismissal of the Vlaming’s lawsuit, arguing that it raised substantial constitutional questions, while noting that it was the court’s view that the Virginia Constitution “seeks to protect diversity of thought, diversity of speech, diversity of religion, and diversity of opinion.”
+The Virginia Supreme Court overturned the lower court’s dismissal of the Vlaming’s lawsuit, arguing that it raised substantial constitutional questions while noting that it was the court’s view that the Virginia Constitution “seeks to protect diversity of thought, diversity of speech, diversity of religion, and diversity of opinion.”

-“Our Constitutional Republic, framed upon principles of classical liberalism, cannot be true to itself if it curates between those who can and those who cannot participate in the public marketplace of ideas and retreat, when necessary, to the private sanctuary of conscience,” reads the state Supreme Court’s majority opinion.
+“Our Constitutional Republic, framed upon principles of classical liberalism, cannot be true to itself if it curates between those who can and those who cannot participate in the public marketplace of ideas and retreat, when necessary, to the private sanctuary of conscience,” the state Supreme Court’s majority opinion reads.
 “Absent a truly compelling reason for doing so, no government committed to these principles can lawfully coerce its citizens into pledging verbal allegiance to ideological views that violate their sincerely held religious beliefs.”

 In addition to reinstating the case, the Virginia Supreme Court upheld two key claims: Vlaming’s assertion that his right to freely exercise his religion had been violated, and his breach-of-contract claim against the school board.
-The ruling paved the way for the settlement announced by ADF on Sept.
+The ruling paved the way for the settlement announced by the ADF on Sept.
 30.

 “As we move forward, WPPS will continue to be a place where all students feel safe, respected, and welcomed on a daily basis,” Frazier said in a statement to several media outlets.
 “Our focus is on all students, and our goal is to continue building positive relationships throughout our school division community.”